PDillis/pdillis.github.io/_posts/2018-04-18-PythonChatbot0.markdown

 I have used chatbots in the past, and they have never been engaging or, in the majority of the cases, even useful in answering my questions or solving my problems; there was always a need for a human representative for help.
 In retrospective, I should immediately note that this was due to bias: chatbots are key in [answering routine questions](https://www.ibm.com/blogs/watson/2017/10/how-chatbots-reduce-customer-service-costs-by-30-percent/) (and saving company money), of which I never ask.
 Indeed, I prefer to find the answer for myself (or by other user's questions), and if no answer satisfies my need, then I would contact the company.
 In the cases my questions arrived a chatbot, it would always end with a non-answer or waiting time for a customer representative to get back to me.
 Thus, perhaps I was being too harsh on both NLP, but especially chatbots.

 There were other key turning points that made me look at chatbots in a different light.
 One of these was reading [Greg Brockman's path to AI](https://blog.gregbrockman.com/my-path-to-openai).
 Was I truly missing something by not looking at chatbots in a more positive way?
+After all, language is one of the key pillars in society, indeed in intelligence.
+Should I not then explore them further?

+Perhaps chatbots had far more to offer than what I had initially realized or was willing to give credit for.
+This was reinforced when, whilst attending [2018's State of Latino Entrepeneurship Forum](https://www.gsb.stanford.edu/events/2018-state-latino-entrepreneurship-forum), I met [Conchita Franco Serri](https://www.linkedin.com/in/conchitaserri), Founder and CEO of [Caroami](http://caroami.com/).
+What Caroami plans to do (as it hasn't yet to launched), is to resolve conflicts between two parties via a mediator, the chatbot.
+They will start with small scale conflicts, like disputes between roomates, or between couples, and then scale as time progresses.
+Perhaps they are overselling what their bot can do *now*, but it has great potential.
+Indeed, chatbots, like any other machine learning paradigm, will get better with more data.

 This was further cemented when, whilst completing [Coursera's Deep Learning Specialization](https://www.coursera.org/account/accomplishments/specialization/certificate/M94FBCS34JG5), [Prof. Andrew Ng](http://www.andrewng.org/) showed us a new chatbot for mental health: [Woebot](https://woebot.io/).
 Whilst not a complete replacement for therapists, Woebot offers a far more powerful use for chatbots than I had ever seen before, and I loved it (and have even started to use it).

-Perhaps chatbots had far more to offer than what I had initially realized.
-This was even more evident when, whilst attending [2018's State of Latino Entrepeneurship Forum](https://www.gsb.stanford.edu/events/2018-state-latino-entrepreneurship-forum), I met [Conchita Franco Serri](https://www.linkedin.com/in/conchitaserri), Founder and CEO of [Caroami](http://caroami.com/).
-What Caroami plans to do (still has yet to launch), is that Perhaps they are overselling their bot, but it has great potential.
-Indeed, chatbots, like any other machine learning paradigm, can only get better with more data.

-DataCamp's course on [building chatbots in Python](https://www.datacamp.com/courses/building-chatbots-in-python) given by Alan Nichol, co-founder and CTO of [Rasa](http://rasa.com/)
+After that, I found [spaCy](https://spacy.io/), which offer industrial-strength NLP in different languages, and I basically just started to play with it.
+From analyzing and visualizing novel snippets, to comparing sentences via [word vectors](https://blog.acolyer.org/2016/04/21/the-amazing-power-of-word-vectors/) (more on that on a later blog post).

+By this point I have decided to build my own chatbot, and this is where we are now.
+Thus, I will write a bit of what I have learned (which is also a bit), and then we will proceed to both make our chatbot, as well as to gradually improve it, using more advanced tools like spaCy or [TensorFlow](https://www.tensorflow.org/).

 ## A bit of history